 Check out our YouTube video to see how this benefit works.

-First things first: All you need to do is make a purchase at a grocery store, restaurants, home improvement store, or even Target using your Chase Sapphire Preferred or Reserve card.
-You can even use this new benefit to book Airbnb stays with points.
+First things first: All you need to do is make a purchase at a grocery store, restaurants, home improvement store, or even Target using your Chase Sapphire Preferred.
+You can even use this new benefit as a roundabout way to book Airbnb stays with points.

 After making that purchase, you can simply log into Ultimate Rewards on desktop or through the Chase mobile app and select “Pay Yourself Back” from the drop-down menu.
 Once here, you will be able to select from recent eligible transactions up to 90 days prior and choose to redeem points for all or a portion of the purchase.